Call for Papers and Workshops - CLOSED -

-When submitting a paper, authors are encouraged to identify a relevant thematic stream (A-E) or suitable panel (1-4) for their paper.
+When submitting a paper, authors were encouraged to identify a relevant thematic stream (A-E) or suitable panel (1-4) for their paper.
 Presenting a paper requires participation in the conference, either online or in person (conference fee EUR 250; reduced and online conference fees will be announced later).
 The participants' contributions will each last approximately 15–20 minutes, followed by a discussion.

-Conference registration will be possible starting February 1, 2026.
+Conference registration started February 1, 2026.

 The Fair Trade International Symposium (FTIS) will take place as a hybrid event from September 23 to 25, 2026 at the University of Cologne, Germany.